 - Vinyl has a backing sheet which can serve as the carrier/mat during cutting.
-The vinyl needs to be at least 4" wide so that both sides will be gripped by the pinch wheels.
-If you are cutting from vinyl which is narrower than this or cutting from scraps, then use a cutting mat to hold the vinyl during the cut. - On long cuts, it's important to have the vinyl aligned straight in the machine.
-Cut the needed length from the vinyl roll (add a few inches for error allowance).
-Feed the excess underneath the cutter and around to meet the other end.
-Line up and drop the pinch wheels.
-Use the + and buttons on the Control Panel to feed the vinyl in and out, most of the way, to make sure the vinyl stays aligned. - Set the origin at least 1/2" away from the right side and a little way in from the bottom.
-Make sure the vinyl is past the screws on the flatbed table, or apply clear mailing tape to cover the screws so that the vinyl will not catch on them. - While there are many types and thickness of vinyl, in general it is very easy to cut.
+If you want to cut the vinyl without using a cutting mat, the vinyl needs to be at least 4" wide so that both sides will be gripped by the two rightmost pinch wheels.
+(For older Zing models, the vinyl needs to be at least 13" wide.)
+If you are cutting from vinyl which is narrower than this or cutting from scraps, then use a cutting mat to hold the vinyl during the cut.
+Alternatively, you can tape the vinyl to a wider medium, such as contact paper, and that can serve as a carrier in the Zing Air. - On long cuts, it's important to have the vinyl aligned straight in the machine.
+Cut the needed length from the vinyl roll (adding a few inches for error allowance).
+Feed the vinyl about half way through the cutter and then drop the pinch wheels.
+Use the up and down arrows in the Set origin window to feed the vinyl in and out of the Zing Air, to make sure the vinyl stays aligned. - Set the origin at least 1/2" away from the right side and a little ways in from the bottom. - While there are many types and thickness of vinyl, in general it is very easy to cut.
 Thus, start with a conservative estimate for the force setting in the initial test cut, say 5.
 Use the red capped blade and start with barely any blade exposed.
-Do the test cut and then gently lift the corner of the vinyl from the backing sheet.
-Make sure the test cut is a clean cut and the blade did not penetrate the backing paper. - Vinyl can usually be cut at a speed of ~ 200 300 unless very small, intricate shapes are involved. - If you store your vinyl in a warm location, the adhesive can be affected and that can then affect the cutting.
+Do a test cut and then gently lift the corner of the vinyl from the backing sheet.
+Make sure the test cut is a clean cut and the blade did not penetrate the backing paper.

+- Vinyl can usually be cut at a speed of 15 (10 on the original Zing), unless very small, intricate shapes are involved.
+Then you might want to use a lower speed. - If you store your vinyl in a warm location, the adhesive can be affected and that can then affect the cutting.
 Also, note that some vinyl colors have a tendency to pull away from the backing sheet more easily than others.
 If you notice the vinyl pulling up in corners and tight spots, try slowing the cutting speed.